Skip to content

 Using Plugin Artifacts in Plugin Code

-The action-kit provides annotation-driven injection of artifacts into Spring-managed beans (actions, services, etc.).
+The Java, Python, Golang, and C++ action-kits all provide declarative artifact injection.
 You declare what artifact you need; the framework handles fetching, caching, and live updates.

 Basic Example